 Our research found that some challenges evolved as teams matured, shifting from advocating, educating, and sorting out roles and processes to aligning goals and breaking down silos across the organization.
 “It’s important that the organization is ready to talk about content and that there is support from the top,” Fabric.com’s Lauren Schuman noted in an interview.
 “The success of content teams may potentially depend on where the organization is in terms of their thoughts about content.”

-MIT’s pioneering research is laid out in the 2012 HBR article, The New Science of Building Great Teams.
+According to MIT’s Human Dynamics Laboratory, communication plays a critical role in building successful teams.
 Again, our own survey backs up MIT’s findings, with 93%of survey respondents rating candor and open communication within the team as very important or critical to team success.
 “Good and consistent communication about the vision and requirements” was cited by one interview participant as the key to the team’s success.

 Trust is a bedrock of successful teams, agrees top thinking on the topic.
 “Your employees must believe in each other,” argues the article Proven Ways to Earn Your Employees’ Trust.
 “When they don’t, communication, teamwork and performance inevitably suffer.”
 In fact, our research also found trust among team members to be a top motivator, behind only the opportunity to grow and develop.
 The article elaborates: